theiostream/theos-ref/2_1_1_5_TARGET.md

 Defines the path of the linker for the target.
 Should usually be set to the C++ compiler.

 Defaults to empty.

-###### SDKFLAGS %S% (String)

-Defines the compiler flags which define SDK details to be used.
-This variable is not used by Theos itself internally, and can be overriden.
-Its use is mainly for querying what such flags are.

-Defaults to empty.